-(3) An applicant who submitted an application in terms of this rule must submit to the customs authority any additional information or document as the customs authority may request in terms of section 121 of the Custom Duty Act for purposes of making a value determination in respect of the goods subject to and in accordance with Part 6 of Chapter 41 of the Customs Control Rules as applied by rule 13.7 of these Rules.
+- (3) The information referred to in subrule (2)(e)(i) and (ii), (f)(i) and (ii), (i)(i) and (ii), (i)(i) and (iii), (i)(i) to (iv) and details referred to in subrule (2)(g), (h), (k) and (m) may be provided in separate supporting documents to be submitted to the customs authority on request, subject to and in accordance with Part 6 of Chapter 41 of the Customs Control Rules as applied by rule 13.7 of these Rules. - (4) An applicant who submitted an application in terms of this rule must submit to the customs authority any additional information or document as the customs authority may request in terms of section 121 of the Customs Duty Act for purposes of making a value determination in respect of the goods subject to and in accordance with Part 6 of Chapter 41 of the Customs Control Rules as applied by rule 13.7 of these Rules.

-CHAPTER 8 ORIGIN
+ORIGIN